 Theoretically predicted $V_{2\omega}^{xy}$ sensitivity to the external magnetic field~\cite{mandal,zyuzin} indicates, that $V_{2\omega}^{xy}$ should also be sensitive to the internal bulk FGT magnetization.
 From the comparison of Figs.~\ref{sample} (c) and~\ref{MagnetPerpendicullar}, the internal magnetization is dominant within $\pm 1$~T, the region of the $V_{1\omega}^{xy}$ hysteresis loop, while the linear $V_{2\omega}^{xy}(B)\sim B$ dependence on the external field appears beyond this region in Fig.~\ref{MagnetPerpendicullar}.
 This well describes the flat region in the experimental $V_{2\omega}^{xy}(B)$ curves, but the high-field hysteresis seems to have a different origin, because the internal magnetization is not sensitive to the magnetic field outside $\pm 1$~T, see Fig.~\ref{sample} (c).
 On the other hand, similar hysteresis is known for nonlinear optics, where a second-harmonic signal is a powerful method to analyze skyrmion spin textures in magnetic materials~\cite{hall, hall2,skyrmion0}.
-For the FGT semimetal, a high-density lattice of hexagonally packed skyrmions can be induced by a simple cooling process~\cite{skyrmion2,skyrmion}.
-By Bitter decoration technique~\cite{vinnikov1, vinnikov2}, we also confirmed the labyrant domain structure~\cite{fgtdomain1,fgtdomain2} for our FGT samples, as well as the hexagonally packed skyrmions~\cite{skyrmion2}.
+In particular, multiple crossing points reflect inhomogeneous magnetization, which is a fingerprint of spin textures~\cite{hall, hall2,skyrmion0}.